briancline/gotemp-python/README.md

 The `Device` class can be used easily in the context of a `with` statement, or as an independent instance.
-The following two examples, then, which poll for the tempereature and run a brief LED test, are equivalent:
+The following two examples, then, which poll for the temperature and run a brief LED test, are equivalent:

 ```python
 import gotemp